hlefebvr/state_machine_cpp/src/tutorials/1_ForLoop.md

 ## Running our first algorithm!

 Running an algorithm is done with the Algorithm::run function.
-Its argument are (1) the algorithm instance to execute, (2) the context object, (3) the initial state and (4) the final state.
+Its argument are (1) the algorithm instance to execute and (2) the context object.
 We therefore need to create a context object.
 The context object creation is very simple and done as follows:
 ```cpp
 ForLoopAttributes attributes(10);
 SimpleContext<ForLoopAttributes> context(attributes);